Imanm02/Quera-ClassroomTools/README.md

 python submission_delay_analyzer.py
 ```

-The script will generate a `out3.csv` file containing the analysis of submission delays.
+The script will generate a `output.csv` file containing the analysis of submission delays.

 ## Maintainer